- ROLLI UNESCO

 These luxurious residences could not escape the refined eye of the Flemish painter Pieter Paul Rubens who at the beginning of the 17th century published a book in which he collected all the sketches of the palaces.
 He promoted them as a housing model for all European aristocrats.

-The large number of these residences and their splendour gave birth to a peculiar public accommodation system, which was established in 1576 by a Senate Decree: it was defined an official list of prestigious palaces, and their owners were obligated to host state visits in rotation.
+The large number of these residences and their splendour gave birth to a peculiar public accommodation system, which was established in 1576 by a Senate Decree: it was defined an official list of prestigious palaces, and their owners were obliged to host state visits in rotation.
 Depending on the guest’s rank, one of the palaces was chosen to host him: the more elevated was the rank of the guest, the more sumptuous the palace and rich the family hosting him had to be.

 The “Elenco degli Alloggiamenti pubblici o Rolli” and its update are preserved in precious volumes in the Genoese State Archive.